ruchanimbalkar/countries-app-fall-2025/version-3/README.md

     /\* /index.html 404
     /* /index.html 200
    ```

-### Review the API documentation
-1. Check out the `api-documentation.md` file to learn about all of the API endpoints you can use to store & retrieve the Form data, Saved Countries data, and Country Count data.

 ### 🎯 Milestone: Form data
 1. Pseudo-code your plan to store and retrieve Form data.